wulliy/bingle/README.md

 # Q&A
 ### what counts as a "web-based" game by Google?
-any game that uses web technologies, is hosted somewhere online, and was/is maintained/developed by Google counts as a "web-based" game. a couple examples of this are [Google Snake](https://www.google.com/fbx?fbx=snake_arcade), [Google Minesweeper](https://www.google.com/fbx?fbx=minesweeper), and so on.
+any game that uses web-based technologies and was/is maintained and developed by Google counts as a "web-based" game. a couple examples of this are [Google Snake](https://www.google.com/fbx?fbx=snake_arcade), [Google Minesweeper](https://www.google.com/fbx?fbx=minesweeper), and so on.

 ### how do i obtain a `.bin` file?